 If you’re looking to alter or expand your business by selling products on the Internet, you’re wise to consider it.
-U.S. consumers spent $226 billion online in 2012 and that number is projected to grow to $327 billion by 2016.1
+U.S. consumers are expected to spend $480 billion by 20191.

 Two key decisions you’ll need to make when it comes to selling products will be:

 - How you want your customers to pay for their purchases?

 How will your customers pay?
 You have several companies to choose from based on your business’ needs.
 Here are two:

 Available in 202 countries, PayPal is a global e-commerce business that allows payments and money transfers to be made through the Internet.
 Paypal has 192 million active registered accounts and processes almost 5 billion transactions per year2.

 - No need for special technology to send or receive money

 - Account can be immediately frozen and money held until resolution

 This global online provider allows businesses to indirectly accept a wide variety of payments methods, including major credit cards, PayPal and debit cards.
 Established in 1999, 2Checkout now accepts up to 87 currencies from around the world.
 Integrates with more than 100+ 3rd party shopping carts3.